GavinHaLab/ichorCNA/README.md

 ichorCNA is a tool for estimating the fraction of tumor in cell-free DNA from ultra-low-pass whole genome sequencing (ULP-WGS, 0.1x coverage).

 ## Docker version for ichorCNA
-Use the Dockerfile available under this [repo](https://github.com/GavinHaLab/WDL-Pipelines/tree/main/ichorCNA)
+Use this [Dockerfile](https://github.com/GavinHaLab/ichorCNA_WDL/blob/main/Docker/Dockerfile) or the [Dockerfile](https://github.com/GavinHaLab/ichorCNA_WDL/blob/main/Docker/Dockerfile)

 ## ichorCNA Wiki Page
 **For more details on usage/pipelines, outputs, and FAQs, please visit the [GitHub Wiki page for ichorCNA](https://github.com/broadinstitute/ichorCNA/wiki)**